EternityForest/SG1/SG1Protocol.md

 The first byte of a special packet always indicates the subtype.

 0, or empty packets are nulls that are only used as keepalives and time syncs.

+## RT Packets

+RT packets are used for transferring data quickly with far less overhead.

+They have an entirely different structure and much weaker message authentication, which is even more unsuitable for anything requiring security.

+They also lack the data needed to perform time sync and automatic TX power, so must be used along with periodic beacons or full data packets.

+Forwared error correction is not supported in any way, and the preamble should be reduced to around 20 bits.

+In addition, challenge response authentication is not supported in any way.

+This saves about 9 bytes per packet compared to standard packets, making things like DMX lighting control practical.

+### Structure

+### Hint(3 bytes)
+This is the 3 byte hint sequence, not FEC encoded in any way.
+The 4 status bits are still available.

+### IV(8 bytes)
+As usual, the first byte is the node ID and the other 7 are the system time, omitting the least significant byte.
+### Payload(N bytes)
+Arbitrary data, encrypted with ChaChaPoly.

+### MAC(4 bytes)
+This is the ChaCha mac, but no additional authenticated data is used.